alexdelorenzo/disjoint_set/README.md

 # Disjoint Union

 Implementation of the union find algorithm.
-This library will work with any hashable objects.
+This library will work with all hashable objects.

 # Installation